 - As a step in the notification and documentation process for accidents and injuries, an Accident/Incident Report should be completed and routed to appropriate individuals; • In less severe cases, the student should contact the nearest faculty or staff member, make arrangements to see a physician if needed, and have the emergency contact, a parent, spouse or friend take him/her to a physician or home, as appropriate; and,

 - A report must be filed on all accidents or injuries.
 Students should report injury to their professor, Student Affairs or Public Safety immediately and a report must be submitted.

 Students admitted to HGTC, will be assigned an "H" number (student ID number).
 Students should keep their "H" number available at all times, since this number is required for many activities, including refund checks, activities and more.
 Students are advised to keep copies of the "H" number in several different places for ready access.

 The "H" number is the student’s identification number and is required for many services.
 Students should have their ID cards and H-number while on campus.
-"H" number retrieval is available through DegreeWorks, a student’s WaveNet account or Admissions Office.
+"H" number retrieval is available through DegreeWorks, the student portal or Admissions Office.

 The College does not maintain student housing or dormitories.
 The College does not make recommendations regarding living accommodations nor assume responsibility for student conduct or activities off campus.

 ID cards are available at the Public Safety Office on the Conway Campus and Student Services Offices at Georgetown and Grand Strand Campuses.
 Student ID’s will be issued only when a current picture ID and a copy of the current semester schedule are presented.
 ID cards are required for certain services, and student engagements.
 Students should replace lost ID cards immediately at the appropriate office on each campus.